10 Surprisingly Simple Ways to Save BIG at the Supermarket

 Making a concerted effort to only buy items on sale at the grocery store is a surefire way to save big.
 Why buy farmed salmon for $12 a pound when organic salmon is on sale for $10 a pound?
 Walking the aisles, checking out the circulars, and noticing which items are reduced that week can save you a surprising amounts of money.
 You can also take advantage of apps that do the math for you: Favado will show you what’s on sale at your favorite stores and compare prices between stores, so you can build your weekly menu accordingly.
 Grocery Pal will store your top shopped-for items, compare their prices at stores near you, and prompt you to print any available coupons.
-Here’s what you need to know if you’re going to start grocery shopping online.
+Find out about 15 grocery shopping mistakes that are costing you money.

 Creating a shopping co-op with your friends can save you money as well because you won’t always have to spend money on gas or a babysitter if you need one.
 Making arrangements with friends or neighbors to give and get lists when you shop at various supermarkets can actually reduce your overall shopping costs over time.
 Just be as specific as possible when you want a certain type, size, or brand of the items.
 Creating bulk-buying co-ops with friends and family can make big-box shopping work for you.

 Creating a babysitting co-op is another great way to save money on your grocery bill.
 Enlisting friends to watch your children while you shop can save money on babysitting if you would otherwise require childcare when shopping.
 But don’t forget you’ll have to watch their kids some time in the future, too!